SMS in the clear - GIF

 Suggested questions to explore with learners:

-This GIF can also be used to spur a discussion among learners for evaluating whether SMS-based two-factor authentication is a good option for them.
+This GIF can also be used to spur a discussion among learners for evaluating whether SMS-based two-factor authentication is a good option for them (as opposed to two-factor authentication that uses a hardware device or mobile phone app).